bhimrazy/receipt-ocr/README.md

     - **POST** `/ocr/`: Upload a receipt image file to perform OCR.
 The response will contain the extracted text from the receipt.

     > **Note:** The Tesseract OCR API returns raw extracted text from the receipt image.
-For structured JSON output with parsed fields such as merchant name, line items, and totals, use the `receipt-ocr` CLI command instead.
+For structured JSON output with parsed fields such as merchant name, line items, and totals, use the `receipt-ocr` instead.

     **Example usage with cURL:**